top of page

 My database had exploded to 10,000 names before I began downsizing.
 I am actively researching the Geiszlers, Hoppes, Zumsteins, Townleys, and Townsends.
 I am not researching Clabaugh/Claybaughs or the Comforts.

-From my database, I removed all Clabaugh and Comfort relatives who are not spouses to my main family lines.
-If I need them, I can find them on my DNA family tree or in WikiTree of FamilySearch.
+I removed all Clabaugh and Comfort relatives who are not spouses to the main family lines from my database.
+If I need them, I can find them on my DNA family tree or in FamilySearch's WikiTree.

 When I transfer information between FamilySearch and my genealogy software program, I use the Tree Share feature and only exchange information about my downsized list.